AUTOMATIC1111/stable-diffusion-webui/Install-and-Run-on-NVidia-GPUs.md

 # the command below must output something like: 1 File(s) 4,265,380,512 bytes
 dir model.ckpt

-# (outside of command line) put the GFPGAN model into web ui directory
-# the command below must output something like: 1 File(s) 348,632,874 bytes
-dir GFPGANv1.3.pth
 ```

 The installation is finished, to start the web ui, run: